ivaquero/oxidizer/README.md

 conda install -c conda-forge mamba conda-tree
 ```

-Besides the shortcuts mentioned above in `6.
-Package Management`, the conda plugin also provides with Conda environment management shortcuts which start with `ce`
+Besides the shortcuts mentioned above in **Package Management**, the conda plugin also provides with Conda environment management shortcuts which start with `ce`

 - `ceat`: activate environment
   - `$1` length = 0: activate `base` env